Metrik

 Tom Mundell, better known as Metrik, is an English electronic music producer from London.
-He has been releasing records since 2007 and currently is one of the top drum and bass producers in the world, with 650,000 monthly listeners on Spotify as of spring 2022.
+He has been releasing records since 2007, primarily through Hospital Records, the UK-based independent dance music label.
+He has found success in the UK Dance Albums Chart, with his second and third studio albums "Life/Thrills" and "Ex Machina" peaking at No. 4 and No. 2 respectively.

-History
+Career

-2010–12: Early career
+2010–2012: Early career

 In 2010, Metrik released his debut EP, The Departure EP, on Viper Recordings, which included "T-1000" as well as collaborations with Jan Burton ("The Arrival" / "Learn To Fly") and techno producers Christian Smith & John Selway ("The Departure").
 In 2011 he released Between Worlds EP on Viper Recordings which included "T-2000" and "I See You" which featured vocals from house singer Kathy Brown.
 In 2012 he released Flightwave EP as a free download.
 Later that year he released one of his one of his most iconic tracks, "Freefall", featuring the vocals of Australian singer Reija Lee.

-2012–16: Universal Language
+2012–2016: Universal Language

 In November 2012, he signed exclusively to Hospital Records.
 Soon after he was invited to do the prestigious BBC Radio 1 Essential Mix and appeared on the front cover of Computer Music Magazine with a Producer Masterclass.
 His 2014 single "Want My Love" (featuring Elisabeth Troy) became his first charting single peaking at number 61 in the UK Singles Chart and no. 31 in the UK Dance Chart.
 His debut album, Universal Language was released on 29 September 2014, following the album's second single "Human Again" (featuring Jan Burton), peaking at no. 13 in the UK Dance Chart.
 "Believe" was featured on Microsoft's Forza Horizon 2 and "Make the Floor Burn VIP" was featured in Season 4 Episode 1 of Luther.
-His collaboration with Friction “Legacy" was used as the lead track for Hospital Records's milestone "We Are 18" album.
-In 2015 Metrik collaborated with Belgian drum & bass artist Netsky on "Can’t Speak" (featuring Stealth) and remixed Enter Shikari’s "The Appeal & The Mindsweep I".
+His collaboration with Friction "Legacy" was used as the lead track for Hospital Records's milestone "We Are 18" album.
+In 2015 Metrik collaborated with Belgian drum & bass artist Netsky on "Can't Speak" (featuring Stealth) and remixed Enter Shikari's "The Appeal & The Mindsweep I".